Mahemdavad: Bus transport

 All the express buses stop at Khatraj Chokdi.

+You can get the buses for the cities like Ahmedabad, Nadiad, Anand, Vadodara, Kheda, Patan, Mahudha, Dakor, Ambaji, Pavagadh, Bahucharaji, Petlad, Khambhat, Gandhinagar, etc.

 Airport

 The nearest international airport is Sardar Vallabhbhai Patel International Airport at Ahmedabad.
 The airport code is AMD.

 It is only 33 km from Mahemdavad connected by road.

 There are direct domestic flights to Mumbai, Delhi, Bangalore, and Kolkata.

 Also there are direct international flights to Hong Kong, Singapore, Dubai, Kuwait, London, Chicago and Frankfurt.